 Additions to fiduciary net position - The assets needed to fund retirement benefits are accumulated through employer contributions and earnings on investments (net of investment fees).
-Employer contributions remained the same at \$11.4 million in both 2019 and 2018, but increased \$2.4 million, or 26.7%, in 2018 from 2017.
-Net investment earnings decreased \$5.9 million, or 22.9%, in 2019 from 2018 but increased \$1.6 million, or 6.8%, in 2018 from 2017.
+Employer contributions remained the same at \$11.4 million in 2020, 2019, and 2018.
+Net investment earnings decreased \$13.7 million, or 68.4%, in 2020 from 2019 and decreased \$5.9 million, or 22.9%, in 2019 from 2018.
 Per the Plan's funding policy, for Plan years ending on or before June 30, 2016, the actuarially-determined contribution was calculated based upon the existing unfunded accrued liability amortized over 30 years.
 The District annually assesses the need to increase or decrease the contribution amount based upon the District's current and projected financial outlook.
 Beginning with the Plan year 2017, the District changed its funding policy to calculate contributions based on the existing unfunded accrued liability amortized over 15 years.

 Deductions from fiduciary net position - The Plan was established to provide lifetime retirement annuities and survivor benefits to qualified members and their beneficiaries.
-Deductions from fiduciary net position include recurring monthly benefit payments, as designated by the Plan, and the cost of administering the Plan.
-Benefits payments increased \$568,000, or 4.5%, in 2019 from 2018 and increased \$1.4 million, or 12.1%, in 2018 from 2017, due to the annual cost of living adjustment received by participants and increasing participant retirements.
-Administrative expenses has remained relatively constant with an increase of \$36,000, or 19.0%, in 2019 from 2018, and a decrease of \$53,000, or 21.9%, in 2018 from 2017.
+Deductions from fiduciary net position include recurring monthly benefit payments, and the cost of administering the Plan.
+Benefits payments increased \$1.2 million, or 8.8%, in 2020 from 2019 and increased \$568,000, or 4.5%, in 2019 from 2018, due to the annual cost of living adjustment received by participants and increasing participant retirements.
+Administrative expenses has remained relatively constant with an increase of \$19,000, or 8.4%, in 2020 from 2019, and a increase of \$36,000, or 19.0%, in 2019 from 2018.